 What happens when the grid goes down?

 Solar panels generate electricity from the sunlight during the day.
-This means that if the grid goes down at night, solar panels will not generate electricity and therefore you cannot power your house.
+This means that if the grid goes down at night when solar panels do not generate electricity, you you will remain without electricity.

 At least, this is what most people think when they install a photovoltaic system.
 But many people also get surprised when their solar system disconnects when the grid goes off during the day!